lethanhdat160607-sys/CTF-NOTE/CTF-Writeups/picoCTF/Reverse-Engineering/Medium/2019/vault-door-3.md

 ### 🧪 Logic Extraction:

-I used the `cat` command to extract the data and saw that a flag appeared inside, but I tried submitting it and it wasn't.
-Upon reviewing the code's logic, I found that the `for` conditions I used were running a loop to iterate through the code and extract the flag.
+I used the `cat` command to extract data and saw a flag appear inside, but when I tried to send it, it didn't work.
+After reviewing the code logic, I discovered that the `for` conditions I used were running a loop to iterate through the code and extract the flags, and we need to reverse the conversion.
 ```
     public boolean checkPassword(String password) {
         if (password.length() != 32) {